NRPS/PKS modules#

 Gene arrows, which can be clicked to highlight that gene in the cluster viewer, indicate the extent of genes.

-Modules are number, e.g. M 5, and shown with lines that indicate the extent of the module.
+Modules are numbered, e.g. M 5, and shown with lines that indicate the extent of the module.
 In the example above, module 7 is a cross-gene module, with the module line crossing the boundaries of kirAIII and the gene to the right.
 Below the module number is the predicted monomer of the module.

 A legend is included in the visualisation to explain the various notations, one example of which is the inactive KR domain in module 8.